SixArm/sixarm-macos-setup/README.md

-# SixArm.com » Mac OSX  Installation Help Notes
+# SixArm.com » <br>Mac OSX  Installation Help Notes

 These are our team's ad-hoc notes for setting up a typical Mac OSX developer laptop.
 YMMV.